Anekenonso/anekenonso-blog/content/posts/vanillajs/promise.md

 A promise is an object which can be returned synchronously from a asynchronous function.

-A promise is settled of it's not pending, that is, if it has not been resolved or rejected.
+A promise is settled if it's not pending, that is, if it has been resolved or rejected.
 A  promise continues to run as long as it have not been rejected.

 Three things are mainly involved in a promise, **resolve()**, **reject()** and **Pending**.